Eugenio Recuenco: 365°

-The truth is that in some cases it is so.
+EUGENIO RECUENCO: The truth is that in some cases it is so.
 I started shooting these photographs without a total plan of the project ideas.
 We started to develop the first 60.
-Sometimes, when I was developing ideas from future photographs, you found that some days they had already been busy with other ideas.
-That is why we do not always talk about what happened on that day, but sometimes they talk about other things or pay homage to other aspects of our time.
+Sometimes, when I was developing ideas for future photographs, I found that some days, they had already been busy with other ideas.
+That is why the images do not always talk about what happened on that day, but sometimes they talk about other things or pay homage to other aspects of our time.

 What inspired this series?

 The series is a reflection of the world that I have lived in.
-Review aspects of the world around me, the one I know, and I give myself the freedom to mix them freely so that the viewer's own experience ends up making sense to himself.
-In the end it is a subjective vision of the World and of our actions.
+It is a review of aspects of the world around me, the one I know, and I give myself the freedom to mix them freely so that the viewer's own experience ends up making sense to himself.
+In the end, it is a subjective vision of the world and of our actions.

-Through the reference of historical events, how were these moments relevant to your work?
+Through the referencing of historical events, how were these moments relevant to your work?